 Some colour correcting concealers are pretty weak in terms of pigment, and when blended into the skin they disappear without actually counteracting anything but these three neutralizers are very pigmented.
 I like to use these on top of my primer before applying my foundation in order to perfect my skintone so I don’t have to apply an heavy layer of foundation, and I use all three shades sparingly in the places I need colour correcting but as they’re so pigmented I can only use them when I’m wearing foundation.
 I didn’t expect the neutralizers to pack a punch as the original Touche Éclat is quite sheer in comparison but they’re fantastic and I hope they make them permanent additions within the YSL Complexion Wardrobe.

 YSL Touche Éclat Glow Shot 13.5ml £23

-The YSL Touche Éclat Glow Shot is one of their most recent launches, and joins the Touche Éclat range with three different shades to choose from.
+The YSL Touche Éclat Glow Shot is one of their most recent launches, and joins the Touche Éclat range in the YSL Complexion Wardrobe with three different shades to choose from.
 They are packaged within squeezy plastic tubes with an angled applicator allowing you to apply with your fingertips, a makeup brush or beauty sponge to form an intense glossy highlight and the perfect dewy finish.

 “YSL Touche Éclat Glow Shot offers three versatile shades of strobing cream – a concentrate of particles that form an intense, glossy highlight.
 Glow Shot’s unique skin illuminating formula has a long-lasting, lightweight texture for a perfect, dewy finish.
 Daylight is for lighter skintones to create an ultra shine effect, Sunrise is for medium-light skintones to create a rosy glow whilst Sunset is for medium to darker skintones to create an healthy glow.“